-Rewards/Punishment: Schools will be discouraged from using foods or beverages as rewards for academic performance or good behavior, and will not withhold food or beverages (including food served through school meals) as a punishment.
-(See Attachment A for a list of classroom rewards.)

-- 2. Celebrations: Schools should limit celebrations that involve food during the school day.
-Parties will be limited to twice a month and will include no more than one food or beverage that does not meet the District's nutrition standards for food and beverages sold individually.
+- 1. Rewards/Punishment: Schools will be discouraged from using foods or beverages as rewards for academic performance or good behavior, and will not withhold food or beverages (including food served through school meals) as a punishment.
+(See Attachment A for a list of classroom rewards) - 2.
+Celebrations: Schools should limit celebrations that involve food during the school day.
+Parties will be limited to twice per month and will include no more than one food or beverage that does not meet the District's nutrition standards for food and beverages sold individually.
 The District will make available a list of healthy party ideas to parents and teachers.
-(See Attachment B.) - 3.
+(See Attachment B) - 3.
 Fundraising activities: To support children's health and school nutrition-education efforts, the District will encourage school fundraising activities that do not involve food. - a.
 The District will encourage fundraising activities that promote physical activity. - b.
 The District will make available a list of ideas for fundraising activities.
-(See Attachment C.) - c.
-If food is used as a Fundraiser, organizers will be encouraged to use only items that meet the District's nutrition standards for food and beverages sold individually. - d.
-Food not meeting the District nutrition standards for food and beverages sold individually cannot be sold as a fundraiser on campus during the school day. - 4.
+(See Attachment C) - c.
+If food is used as a Fundraiser, organizers will be encouraged to use only items that meet the District's nutrition standards for food and beverages sold individually.

+- d.
+Food not meeting the District nutrition standards for food and beverages sold individually cannot be sold as a fundraiser on campus during the school day. - e.
+The Food Service Director will collect all nutritional content for reimbursable meals, a la carte menu items as well as vending machines. - 4.
 Dining Environment: The school district will provide a clean, safe, enjoyable meal environment for students by; - a.
 Providing students access to hand washing or hand sanitizing before they eat meals or snacks. - b.
 Providing enough space and serving areas to ensure all students have access to school meals with a minimum wait time. - c.
 Making drinking fountains or portable water available so that students can get water at meals and throughout the day. - d.
 Providing access to free/reduced price meals to all students in a non-stigmatizing manner and working to prevent the overt identification of students who are eligible for free and reduced prices. - e.
 Ensuring time for students to enjoy eating healthy food with friends in school. - f.
 Scheduling lunch time as near the middle of the school day as possible. - g.
 Encouraging parents to pack healthy lunches and snacks.
-(See Attachment B.)

-5. Staff wellness and training: Activities to promote staff wellness will be encouraged.
+(See Attachment B) - 5.
+Staff wellness and training: Activities to promote staff wellness will be encouraged.
 The District will provide opportunities for on-going professional training and development for foodservice staff and teachers in the areas of nutrition and physical education.